ckaestne/modernpassing/src/4h-4hsw-compatible.md

 Note that *ppxxx*, *xppxx*, *xxppx* and so forth are all the same interface, simply by shifting where to start each siteswap.

 Unfortunately, figuring out the interface of a siteswap is nontrivial and often requires pen and paper -- or simply look it up in a table like in the [appendix]().
-Many standard siteswap transformations preserve the interface, as we will discuss in [siteswap theory]().
-Also figuring out how to start is not always obvious and may require some trial and error or scribbling of causal diagrams.
+Many standard siteswap transformations preserve the interface, as we will discuss in [siteswap theory](4l-4hsw-theory.md).
+Also figuring out how to start is not always obvious and may require some trial and error or scribbling of causal diagrams. **[TODO: better approach to explaining starts in appendix]**

 ## Compatible Common Patterns